Clint Black: Music career

-1983–88: Early career
+1983–1988: Early career

 Black was initially drawn to a variety of musical genres.
 According to his father, he chose to focus on country music in the early 1980s, after singers George Strait and Reba McEntire moved the genre back toward the more traditional; in the style kept alive by George Jones and Merle Haggard.
 For six years, Black supported himself as a construction worker, bait cutter, and fishing guide, while singing at various lounges as a solo singer and guitarist.
 In 1987, at one of the gigs he met another guitarist, Hayden Nicholas.
 The two men connected musically and began a song writing partnership that would last decades.
 In the late 1980s, Black delivered a demo of their collaboration "Nobody's Home" to record promoter Sammy Alfano.
 Within two days of that delivery, Black was invited to a meeting with Bill Ham, who managed ZZ Top.

-1989–91: Breakthrough
+1989–1991: Breakthrough

-Black soon signed with RCA in October of 1987, and at the time, RCA was considered one of the "most aggressive" labels in country music.
+Black soon signed with RCA in October 1987, and at the time, RCA was considered one of the "most aggressive" labels in country music.
 His first album, Killin' Time, was released in 1989.
 Each song on the album was penned at least in part by Black; four of them were attributed solely to him, while the rest were collaborations with Nicholas.
 In a departure from most other country albums, Black used his road band instead of session musicians to record Killin' Time.
 The album was a critical and commercial success, reaching number one on the Billboard Country Albums chart and certified platinum in 1990.
 He made his debut in 1989 with the single, "A Better Man", which reached number one on the Billboard Hot Country Songs in early June.
 This marked the first time in 14 years that a debut single by a male artist had peaked at the top of the chart.
 In total, five singles off of his debut album reached number one, the first time any country artist had accomplished this feat.
 Black won the Country Music Association's Horizon Award for best newcomer in 1989.
-At the end of the year, his singles, "A Better Man" and "Killin' Time" place number one and number two on the year-end country singles charts.
+At the end of the year, his singles "A Better Man" and "Killin' Time" placed number one and number two on the year-end country singles charts.
 It had been 36 years since another artist had claimed both top spots in a single year.
-Looking back at the early stages of his career, Black recalled: "'At one point, I knew I crossed this line out of obscurity and I felt like no matter what happened from that point on I would always be remembered for "Killin' Time."
-There was this kind of mixed feeling of remorse and excitement.'"
+Looking back at the early stages of his career, Black recalled: "At one point, I knew I crossed this line out of obscurity and I felt like no matter what happened from that point on I would always be remembered for Killin' Time.
+There was this kind of mixed feeling of remorse and excitement."